Russia's foreign minister just openly mocked a reporter's question about Comey's firing

 "Does the Comey firing cast a shadow on your talks, gentleman?"
 NBC's Andrea Mitchell asked at a press conference, where Secretary of State Rex Tillerson was welcoming Russia's top diplomat—and longest serving post-Cold War foreign minister—to Washington.

 "Was he fired?"
 Lavrov responded in a mocking tone.
 "You are kidding.
-You are kidding," he scoffed, before theatrically shrugging and retreating from the press corps with Tillerson, ignoring further questions.
+You are kidding," he said, before theatrically shrugging and retreating from the press corps with Tillerson, ignoring further questions.

 Here’s video of Lavrov-Tillerson—>— Tom Namako (@TomNamako) May 10, 2017